linhhv-1996/NewUI/content/english/blog/how-marc-lou-makes-1753-per-day-as-a-solopreneur/index.md

 Our party is saving developers tons of hours in building and that's great.

-Mark has managed to get his startups running in days and that is great because the fast we get to our customers, the faster we'll get our first sales.
+Marc has managed to get his startups running in days and that is great because the fast we get to our customers, the faster we'll get our first sales.

 #### How He Gets Free Visitors